thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_the_DOM.desc.md

 <li class="odd">item 1</li>
 ```

-## `querySelectorAll`
+## `document.querySelectorAll`

-The [`querySelectorAll()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) Returns a list of the elements within the document that match the specified group of selectors.
+The [`querySelectorAll()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) Returns **a list** of the elements within the document that match the specified group of selectors.
 The object returned is a NodeList.
+It's different from an HTMLCollection in that it's not "live", merely reflective of the elements that existed when it got called.

 Add the following code to your JavaScript file: